Azure/aca-java-runtimes-workshop/workshop.md

 }
 ```
 For manipulating the entity, we need a repository.
-Create the `StatisticsRepository` class under the same package.
+Create the `StatisticsRepository.java` class under the same package.
 Notice that `StatisticsRepository` is a [Panache Repository](https://quarkus.io/guides/hibernate-orm-panache) that extends the `PanacheRepository` class.

 ```java